code-dot-org/javabuilder/cicd/README.md

 ### 2 - CI/CD

 In order to trigger the application resources to be updated upon changes to the source code, we need CI/CD resources.
 This is accomplished by a CloudFormation template that defines a stack of resources, primarily including a CodeBuild project and a CodePipeline pipeline which update the [App Stack](#3---app).
-These CI/CD resources only need to be deployed once per deployable branch, `main` in our case (we might choose to create adhoc environments by launching a new CI/CD stack targeting a different branch).
+These CI/CD resources only need to be deployed once per deployable branch, `main` in our case (we might choose to create development environments by launching a new CI/CD stack targeting a different branch).

 These resources are deployed manually when changes occur.
 We could make yet another CodePipeline resource in the [Setup](#1---setup) section, but not today.